Where are investments for my Catch retirement account held?

 Independent of and in addition to SIPC coverage, Folio Institutional provides brokerage customers with additional supplemental insurance coverage, which would only be used when SIPC insurance coverage is exhausted.

-Purchased from underwriters at Lloyds of London this separate, supplemental insurance provides coverage for an additional amount of loss to clients limited to a combined aggregate return to all customer from SIPC and certain underwriters at Lloyds of London of $10 million each with a sub-limit of $900,000 to cover cash based on any one customer’s presentation of an excess SIPC claim.
+Purchased from underwriters at Lloyds of London, this separate, supplemental insurance provides coverage for an additional amount of loss to clients limited to a combined aggregate return to all customers from SIPC and certain underwriters at Lloyds of London of $10 million each with a sub-limit of $900,000 to cover cash based on any one customer’s presentation of an excess SIPC claim.

 Neither SIPC insurance nor the supplemental insurance coverage protects against investment losses from the decline in the market value of securities.

 In addition to the SIPC insurance coverage for cash, you also may be entitled to insurance through the Federal Deposit Insurance Corporation (“FDIC”).
 All cash deposits held in Folio Institutional’s bank sweep program (“the Program” as defined in Exhibit 2 to the Folio Institutional Customer Agreement), by account ownership category as recognized by the FDIC, are covered by insurance from the FDIC, up to certain amounts.

 Under the Program, Folio Institutional provides extended FDIC insurance by placing your cash, by account ownership category, in a bank or multiple banks when it would exceed the limits of any one bank.
 For the number and identity of the current banks in the Program, the available FDIC insurance, and a full explanation of the Program, please see Folio’s website.